Candidate Story: Children and Career are not a contradiction

 You have to give up the idea of being perfect.
 No one is a perfect mother, a perfect housewife and a perfect employee; but you can still be all those things.
 We are good mothers, good housewives and good employees - just like everyone else.

-My children think it's great that Mummy goes out to work too and that they are looked after by someone else.
-That introduces variety into the children's day and in my opinion also promotes the socialising component of children's' education.
+My children think it's great that Mummy goes out to work, too, and that they are looked after by someone else.
+That introduces variety into the children's day and, in my opinion, also is also good for their social skills.

 Careers and families are more easily reconcilable then ever nowadays, thanks to modern technology, flexible working models and better childcare provisions.
 That's the theory.
 What experiences have you had here in Austria?

 For me, that is true.
 There is excellent childcare in my town including crèche and daycare.
-My new employer is also open to flexible working models and a Home Office works really well in my job.
+My new employer is also open to flexible working models and my job is well suited to working from home.

-Unfortunately there are however also many reports from other mothers, whose re-entry into the workplace was not facilitated by the employer.
-Or the "good" kindergartens are very expensive and there are very few places.
+Unfortunately there are also many reports from other mothers whose re-entry into the workplace was not facilitated by the employer.
+Or the "good" daycares are very expensive and there are very few places.
 I think there is quite a lot of room for improvement here, particularly with regard to childcare for children below 3 years old.

 Job hunting is always a bit of an adventure.
-What experiences have you have over the course of various application processes?
+What experiences have you had over the course of various application processes?